mento-protocol/governance-watchdog/README.md

      - Will lead to slightly inconsistent terraform state (because terraform is tracking the function source code and its version)
      - Different commands to remember when updating infra components vs cloud function source code
      - Will only work for updating a pre-existing cloud function's code, will fail for a first-time deploy

+## Adding New Events

+Want to add support for new blockchain events?
+See the detailed guide in **[ADDING_EVENTS.md](./ADDING_EVENTS.md)**.

+The guide covers:

+- **Event Configuration**: Define event types, interfaces, validation rules, and message composition
+- **Message Builders**: Use Discord and Telegram message builders with helper methods
+- **Deduplication**: Choose the right strategy to prevent duplicate notifications
+- **Testing**: Create fixtures, add test scripts, and verify your implementation locally and in production

+The centralized event system makes adding new events straightforward—just update a few type definitions and configurations, and the event registry handles the rest automatically

 ## Developing QuickNode Webhook Filter Functions